timescale/docs/timescaledb/tutorials/building-a-custom-timescaledb-dashboard.md

 ### Queries and subscriptions

-Hasura has great flexibility to plug any resource and offer it as a query or a subscription.
-For this example, we’ll be mapping the *chunks_with_compression* view we created earlier as a GraphQL resource.
-It can be consumed as a query or subscription.
+Hasura allows you to attach any resource and offer it as a query or a subscription.
+In this example, you map the `chunks_with_compression` view you created earlier as a GraphQL resource, so it can be consumed as a query or subscription.
+You can then map the changes, or mutations, as you compress and decompress a chunk.
+This image describes a SQL view is tracked on Hasura:

 ![Tracking a SQL view on Hasura cloud](https://assets.timescale.com/docs/images/tutorials/visualizing-compression/hasura-cloud-track-view.png)

-We need to map those mutations to compress and decompress a chunk.
-To accomplish that, we need to take a look at how Hasura types work.

 ### Mutations

-Hasura can easily map custom types that come from table structures.
-To create the necessary mutations, our functions should also return types that inherit from table structures.

-To easily create a new structure of the table from a query, we can call the query with limit 0:
+Hasura can map custom types that come from table structures.
+To create the necessary mutations, functions need to return types that inherit from table structures.
+To create a new structure of the table from a query, call the query with limit 0:

 #### Compress chunk mutation